ripley57/CW_Tools/tools/java/spock/demo11/README.md

 or to be more specific:
 mvn test "-Dtest=ImprovedCoolantSensorSpec"

-To run the (almost) equivalent JUnit test: mvn test "-Dtest=CoolantSensorTest"
+And to run the (almost) equivalent JUnit test: mvn test "-Dtest=CoolantSensorTest"